erikaderstedt/erikaderstedt.github.io/2012-12-15-cicircledetector.md

 ---
-layout: post
-title: "CICircleDetector"
 date: 2012-12-15 17:49
-comments: true
-categories:
+categories: [Cocoa, Image analysis]
-- Cocoa
-- Image analysis
 ---

+# CICircleDetector

 Let's say that you allow the user to load an orienteering map in the form of a scan or a photo, and you want to know where the control circles are.
 You can